terminusdb/diffpatchjson/README.md

 ### Table Diff

-A Table diff specifies the differences and similarities between two tables.
+A Table diff specifies the differences and similarities between the two tables.
 These tables _need not_ have the same dimensions.
-In order to describe these differences we use a `ModifyTable` patch.
+In order to describe these differences, we use a `ModifyTable` patch.
 The `ModifyTable` patch is comprised of `copies`, `deletes`, `inserts` and `moves`.

 `copies` give the sections of the table which can be copied verbatim. `deletes` gives all segments which are to be removed from the original. `inserts` gives all segments which are to be inserted into the new table.